There are many 64 bit block ciphers, but few have a good security reputation. Use Blowfish.

 BEST-1 L Jacob John 2014 Better Encryption Security Technique, so maybe only better and not best?

-Blowfish Bruce Schneier 1993 Considered secure, wide software support
+Blowfish Bruce Schneier 1993 Considered secure, wide software support, not side-channel resistant

 CAST-128 / CAST5 Adams & Tavares 1996 Used in GPG